 Imagine that a new vulnerability in lodash was just announced.
-Applications using the npm package are being exploited through large scale automated DoS attacks.
+Applications using the npm package are being exploited through large scale automated Denail of Service (DoS) attacks.
 You need to act quickly to understand if your organization’s systems are at risk.
 You need to figure out if any of your 6,000 applications are using the vulnerable versions of lodash before adversaries discover an exploit path through one or more of your applications.

 The clock is ticking.
 Your customer’s data is potentially at risk.
 Can you do it?